AdobeDocs/marketo-measure.en/help/marketing-spend/spend-management/marketing-channel-costs.md

 **Step 3: Open the CSV File and Make Changes**

 You can import the file and open it utilizing Google Sheets, Apple Numbers, Microsoft Excel or your choice of software.
-Bizible recommends using Google Sheets.
+Marketo Measure recommends using Google Sheets.

 After you import the sheet, make the desired changes, such as adding costs to channels and subchannels or updating existing information.